Identifying conversion efficiency as a key mechanism underlying food webs evolution : a step forward, or backward ?: Model description

 The interference competition parameter $\alpha_{ij}$ follows a Gaussian function such as

 where $\sigma_\alpha$ is the competition range on the logarithmic scale.

 The mortality rate takes into account allometry, following well-known empirical observations of \cite{peter1983a}, as

-In all previously published models (Tab. \ref{table.models}), the biomass conversion efficiency $\xi_{ij}$ is assumed to be constant, i.e. the biomass produced by reproduction is a fixed fraction of the ingested biomass.
+In all previously published models (Tab. \ref{table.models}), the biomass conversion efficiency $\xi_{ij}$ is assumed to be constant, \textit{i.e.} the biomass produced by reproduction is a fixed fraction of the ingested biomass.
 The reproduction efficiency $\lambda_{ij}$ then increases with the prey mass / size without limits (see Figure~\ref{fig.ex.xi1}, black thick lines).
 Experiments rather suggest that there exist trade-offs between energy gains and loss linked to predation due to foraging, catch, ingestion and digestion \citep[\textit{e.g.}][]{baras2014a, norin2017a}.
-Generally, most ecological processes involved in predation interactions can depend on the size of the prey and the predator (see Fig. \ref{fig.cartoon}) as suggested by functional and behavioural ecology models \citep{portalier2018, pawar2019, ho2019}.
-In particular, if individuals feed on larger prey, as suggested by functional and behavioural models, the hunting and handling costs per unit of biomass is likely to be larger than for smaller prey \citep{portalier2018}.
+Generally, most ecological processes involved in predation interactions depend on both the prey and the predator sizes (see Fig. \ref{fig.cartoon}) as suggested by functional and behavioural ecology models \citep{portalier2018, pawar2019, ho2019}.
+In particular, if individuals feed on larger prey, the hunting and handling costs per unit of biomass is likely to be larger than for smaller prey \citep{portalier2018}.
 Moreover, large prey might not be totally ingested by predators.
 Conversely, if prey are small, a predator has to feed on a large number of prey and then the handling time (per unit of biomass) becomes critical.
-This suggests that $\xi_{ij}$ should depend on the log-masses of the predator $z_i$ and the prey $z_j$, and that for instance it can tend to zero when the relative size $z_i-z_j$ goes to $\pm \infty$ (as illustrated in Fig. \ref{fig.cartoon}).
-Hence, we assume the general reproduction efficiency
+This suggests that $\xi_{ij}$ should depend on the log-masses of the predator $z_i$ and the prey $z_j$, and that it should tend to zero when the relative size $z_i-z_j$ goes to $\pm \infty$ (Fig. \ref{fig.cartoon}).
+Hence, we assume that the reproduction efficiency is such that

-The analysis of Section~\ref{sec:challenging} is done on the general model described above.
-The numerical study of Section~\ref{sec.num.study} assumes a specific form of the function $\xi(z_i,z_j)$, depending only on $z_i-z_j$.
+In the following, Section~\ref{sec:challenging} is devoted to the analysis of the general model described above for any functional form of the biomass conversion efficiency $\xi(z_i,z_j)$.
+In Section~\ref{sec.num.study}, a numerical analysis of the model is performed assuming a specific form of the function $\xi(z_i,z_j)$, depending only on $z_i-z_j$.